-At the Mary Amelia Douglas-Whited Women’s Community Health Education Center (MAC), we believe that opportunities for health begin where people are born, grow, learn, work, and play and are shaped by the policies and systems that form the foundation of our society.
+At the Mary Amelia Women’s Center (MAC), we believe that opportunities for health begin where people are born, grow, learn, work, and play and are shaped by the policies and systems that form the foundation of our society.
 We envision a world where all people are afforded equal opportunity to achieve their full potential for a happy and healthy life.

 As a center that values being responsive to the community, we recognize the importance of translating our research into action through training and advocacy.
 We strive to promote our vision of equitable health and well-being for women and their communities.
 Through broad dissemination of our findings, we hope to initiate, facilitate, and advance progress on efforts to improve population health for women, as individuals with reproductive rights, parents with children and families, and community members.

 We are enthusiastic about the continuing and planned activities and growth, and are indebted to The Frost Foundation, Ltd., W.K.
 Kellogg Foundation, Robert Wood Johnson Foundation, and our federal sponsors for their support and guidance.